Makah Reservation: Climate

 Based on data from the last ten years, the temperature on the Makah Reservation typically ranges from the mid thirties to high sixties (°F), so temperatures are generally on the cooler side all year round with the exception of a few instances.
-Humidity ranges between 79% to 87%, making it a generally humid location.
+Humidity ranges between 79% and 87%, making it a generally humid location.
 Furthermore, precipitation tends to be heavier in the winter and spring months, especially in November, December, January, and March where the average precipitation days are higher than other months.

 Population

 The total recorded population is 1,612 individuals of which the average age comes to roughly 32.6 years.
 The majority of the population comes from one race where American Indian and Alaska Native, and White are the most predominant.
 Hispanics or Latinos make up around 120 individuals.

 118 individuals are with veteran status; the majority having served in the Vietnam War, or Gulf War in the 1990s.